 When your sprouts are tender and crispy on the outside, take them out of the oven and place them in a bowl while still piping hot.

-Add the dried tomato strips and most of the feta, pour over the vinaigrette and toss together to combine.
 Doing this while the sprouts are hot allows them to absorb the flavours of the zingy lemon dressing and for the feta to melt slightly melt into them.

 Arrange your roasted Brussels in a salad bowl, scatter the extra crumbled feta, reserved sun-dried tomato strips and the oregano sprigs on top, and then serve.
 If you want to be extra naughty, drizzle with some honey.